hjdhjd/homebridge-unifi-protect/README.md

 # Configuration
 Add the platform in `config.json` in your home directory inside `.homebridge`.

-If you're using a CloudKey Gen2+, you can use the following config (note the port 7443).
+If you're using a UniFi Protect device that is not running UniFi OS (UDM-Pro < 1.6, UniFi NVR-4 < 1.3.0, or CloudKey Gen2+), you can use the following config (note the port 7443).

 ```js
 "platforms": [